FHA Mortgages Account For 1-In-4 Loans Closed

 In the event you default, your lender gets paid.

 FHA MIP costs dropped in early-2015, but they can still be somewhat costly.
 You may not want to pay them forever.

 If you’re tired of paying FHA MIP, learn how to rid yourself it.
 The solution may be simpler than you think.

 The Federal Housing Administration makes a special refinance program available to its borrowers — the FHA Streamline Refinance.

 The FHA Streamline Refinance is unique because it waives many of the standard verifications required in a refinance.

 According to FHA Streamline Refinance guidelines, the program requires no verification of income, no verification of employment, no verification of credit scores, and no home appraisal whatsoever.

 The main requirements for the FHA Streamline Refinance are that your monthly payment drops by five percent or more; and, that your current mortgage is currently paid on-time.

-The mortgage guidelines for an FHA loan are similar to those for a conventional loan via Fannie Mae or Freddie Mac, but not exact.
+The mortgage guidelines for an are similar to those for a conventional loan via Fannie Mae or Freddie Mac, but not exact.